powsybl/powsybl.github.io/docs/tools/loadflow-validation.md

 # Examples

 ## Example 1
-The following example shows how to run a loadflow validation on an UCTE network model:
+The following example shows how to run a loadflow validation on a UCTE network model:
 ```shell
 $> itools loadflow-validation --case-file 20170322_1844_SN3_FR2.uct --output-folder /tmp/results
 ```